thomasccp/thomasccp.github.io/_posts/2014-04-10-Things-about-Rails.md

+---
+layout: post
+title: Projects
+categories: Technology
+tags: Ruby on Rails
+---

-Just some very brief and rough notes taken from my recent Rails experience.
+Just some very brief and rough notes taken from my recent Ruby on Rails experience.
 Stuffs include:

 * How to set up a Rails production server
 * How to set up a development environment